sweattep/modern_quotes/README.md

 >There is nothing so useless as doing efficiently that which should not be done at all.

+>And often to understand something you have to work it out yourself because no one else has done it

 >Connect through powerful applications of bold monochromatic colour.
 Colour palettes that deliver real visceral impact generally have a dominant colour that dictates the overall look and feel.

 >Instead of just picking the best option, I try to invent new ones.